Embedded Systems Architecture: Processor Classification Guide

 PowerPC

-PowerPC is an acronym for Performance Optimization With Enhanced RISC – Performance Computing.
-This is a RISC architecture created by Apple–IBM–Motorola (AIM) alliance originally for personal computers.
-PowerPC CPUs have since become popular as embedded and high-performance processors.
-The PowerPC is mostly known for its use in Apple’s Macs and their design is optimized for use in communication segments.
-Along with the i386 and the ARM, the PowerPC (PPC) is a very well supported architecture in Linux.
+PowerPC (Performance Optimization With Enhanced RISC – Performance Computing) is a RISC architecture created by the Apple–IBM–Motorola alliance, originally for personal computers.
+PowerPC CPUs have since become popular as embedded and high-performance processors, particularly in communication and networking segments.
+Along with i386 and ARM, PowerPC is a well-supported architecture in Linux.

 x86